AlephZ-ai/argo-cd-devspace/README.md

 - First command for testing is `devcontainer up --workspace-folder .`
   - If this fails then fall back to `devcontainer build . --workspace-folder .`
     - If this fails then fall back to `docker run -it --rm container-repository/devcontainers/devspace`
+      - If this fails then fall back to `docker run -it --rm container-repository/devcontainers/devspace zsh`
+        - If this fails then fall back to `docker run -it --rm container-repository/devcontainers/devspace --entry-point /bin/bash`
-      - If this fails then fall back to `docker run -it --rm container-repositor/devcontainers/devspace zsh`
+          - If this fails then fall back to `docker run -it --rm container-repository/devcontainers/devspace --entry-point /bin/bash zsh`
 - TODO: What is next?
 Add More Info.

 # references